IIIF/website/source/_news/2023-12-19-call-for-proposals-2024 copy.md

 **[Call for Submissions Portal](https://www.conftool.org/iiif2024/)**

 Final versions of the accepted abstracts and presentations will be made openly available after the conference.
+Submissions are due by February 6, 2024.

 ### Proposal themes